 Alternate Members.
 The Township Board may appoint not more than 2 alternate members to the Zoning Board of Appeals.
 Alternates shall not be a member of the Township Board or Planning Commission.
 Alternates may be called as needed to serve on a rotating basis:

-If a regular member is absent from, or unable to attend meetings for a period of more than 30 consecutive days.
+If a regular member is absent from, or unable to attend meetings for a period of more than 3consecutive meetings

 For the purpose of reaching a decision in a case in which a regular member has abstained for reasons of conflict of interest.